HL7/US-Core/input/intro-notes/StructureDefinition-us-core-medicationrequest-intro.md

 **Additional USCDI Requirements**

-For ONC's USCDI requirements, each MedicationRequest must support the following additional elements.
+For ONC's USCDI requirements, each MedicationRequest Must Support the following additional elements.
 These elements are included in the formal definition of the profile, and they are represented in the examples.

 1. the reason or indication for the prescription*

 \*see guidance below

-**Profile specific implementation guidance:**
+**Profile Specific Implementation Guidance:**

 * See the [Medication List] section for guidance on accessing a patient medications including over the counter (OTC) medication and other substances taken for medical and recreational use.
   * <span class="bg-success" markdown="1">When recording “self-prescribed” medication, `requester` **SHOULD** be used to indicate the Patient or RelatedPerson as the prescriber.</span><!-- new-content -->